 We evaluate the performance of the analytical method on the NSFNET with 14 nodes and 21 bidirectional links shown in Fig. 2.
 Each link carries 16 wavelengths in both directions.
-The link propagation delay is 10 ms. Data size is exponentially distributed with a mean value of 0.1 seconds.
+The link propagation delay is 10 ms. Flow holding time has a mean value of 0.1 seconds.
+Erlang loss model is insensitive to connection holding time distribution.
+However, we apply an exponential holding time distribution for easier and faster simulation.
 We apply the traffic demand matrix in [16] with shortest-path routing.
 Flows between each node pair arrive according to a Poisson process.
 Blocked connection attempts are dropped without retrying.
-Total number of flows in the simulation was 108, where first 107 flows were discarded from the results.
+Total number of flows in the simulation was 4×10^9 , where first 4×10^8 flows were discarded from the results.

 Many works in the literature report only the overall blocking rate in the network as a result, but the overall rate may be misleading because analytical and simulation results of individual source-destination (s-d) pairs may have high deviation while giving a close result when the network-wide average is calculated.
 Therefore, we report the results of all s-d pairs for greater insight.
-Fig. 3 plots the analytical and simulation results of blocking rates sorted in descending order by blocking rate simulation results for each s-d pair in the network.
-X-axis shows the s-d pair index.
+Fig. 3 plots the analytical and simulation results sorted in descending order by simulation result of blocking rate for each s-d pair in the network.
+Xaxis shows the s-d pair index.
 There are 181 s-d pairs in the network.
-Y-axis shows the average blocking rate in the range of 0 to 1 in linear scale where 1 means 100% blocking.
-The figure shows that the analysis and simulation results are close to each other.
-The results reveal that our analysis is suitable for calculating both high and low blocking rates.
+Y-axis shows the average blocking rate where 1 means 100% blocking.
+Analytical result by the model proposed in [6] is included in the figure for comparison.
+The reservation protocol in [6] has a small difference causing 0.5Ddifference in reservation time calculations.
+We converted it to our reservation time calculation method for a fair comparison.
+Fig. 3 shows the results when total reservation request arrival rate in the network is 400 requests/second.
+Fig. 3(a) shows the blocking rate in a linear scale.
+Small blocking probabilities are difficult to see in the linear scale, so we plotted the same graph in log scale in Fig. 3(b).
+We see that the result of our analytical calculation is almost the same as the simulation result.
+However, the analysis by [6] has a high error rate.